19 Wedding Registry Items You’ll Probably Regret 5 Years Later

 15 or 20 knives in a block

 It’s very popular to register for a 15- or even 20-piece set of knives in one of those fancy wooden blocks but unless you’re super-serious about cooking, you won’t need them.
 “Most couples will admit to using the bread, chef’s, and paring knives while occasionally (if ever) reaching for the rest,” says Geigle.
 A great solution to this is to find very good quality versions of the basic knives that you know that you’ll use daily, and add those to your list a la carte.
+Wedd

 Bread or pasta machine

 We all love the smell of freshly baked bread but you don’t need to own a machine to make it.
 “This appliance is quite large and usually after the initial fascination wears off, very few people use it regularly,” Geigle says.
 The same goes for a pasta machine.
-Use these no-fail quick-bread recipes to get the loaf you love without the pricey, space-hogging machine.

 Everyone loves the idea of fondue.
 “We all at one point picture ourselves laughing with friends as we dip our goodies into some gooey melted cheese or lavish liquid chocolate,” Geigle says.
 “However, even those lucky people who do have a set very rarely use it, if at all.”
 Register for something more useful, like glass or stainless mixing bowls.
+Here are some other items you’ll regret not putting on your registry.

 We understand the panini press craze—what’s not to love about warm pressed sandwiches with melted cheese?
 However, this big gadget can really do only one thing well: grill sandwiches.
 “Instead of a panini press, register for a little electric grill,” Geigle suggests.
 “Not only will you be able to continue feeding your panini cravings, but you’ll also be able to use your appliance to grill fish, chicken, burgers, and more.”

 You might feel pressured to registered for some fancy entertaining items that you wouldn’t otherwise be able to afford, like a real silver tea set or silverware.
 “Silver takes a lot of work to keep in good condition as it does oxidize, and honestly, you’ll hardly ever use it,” Geigle says.
 “The only time it will see the light of day is when you bring them out for their annual polishing session.”
-Who needs that?
-If you already have silver, these silver polishing tricks will make it shine like new.

 Fine or patterned china sets

 China was a staple in homes during a bygone era when people threw fancy dinner parties.
 Not only are they sort of impractical now, but they’re also expensive, and you’ll probably have trouble replacing any broken pieces years later.
 “China patterns are stocked in limited quantities and are frequently retired,” says Ntouskas, which means that if you smash two out of six plates, you likely won’t be able to use the set for company.
 “Couples regret registering for china because all too often you end up with not enough place settings, or you do get the 12 place settings you registered for and never use them for anything other than display,” she says.
+Make sure you always follow these wedding etiquette rules you can never break.

 A spiralizer is a neat gadget that will let you julienne or make noodles out of zucchini, a trendy food known as zoodles.
 “They look great and fun but you may use it twice and then it’s a cabinet hog,” Ntouskas says.
 If you’re 30 years old and haven’t used one by now, chances are you’ll never use it so skip it.
 Or if zoodles are your thing, get a small manual tool that takes up less space.